aubreyja/ww_install/README.md

 The script has been updated to install WeBWorK 2.13 as of 12/1/2017 by Arnold Pizer.

-It has been tested and supported on
+It has been tested and works on
 *  Debian 9
 *  Fedora 24
-*  Ubuntu 16.04 (LTS)
+*  Ubuntu 16.04 LTS (Desktop)
-*  CentOS 7
+*  CentOS 7 (Server with GUI)
       Notes for CentOS.
          I. Before running the script do the following:
-            (1)  Run the command: sudo yum install perl-core (2)  Edit the file /etc/selinus/config to set: SELINUX=disabled and reboot II.
+            (1)  Run the command: sudo yum install perl-core (2)  Edit the file /etc/selinus/config setting: SELINUX=disabled and reboot.
+         II.
 When running the script creating a user (e.g. wwadmin) to administer WeBWorK fails.
-             Choose root as the admin and later if you want set up a WEBWorK admin On these systems it did install WeBWorK.
+             Choose root as the admin and later if you want set up a WeBWorK admin.

+On these systems it did install WeBWorK.

 Gotchas